Skip to main content

 Do RESP withdrawals affect OSAP eligibility?

-RESP Educational Assistance Payments are considered income for OSAP purposes.
-However, the first $3,000 of scholarship/RESP income is typically exempt, and the net benefit of RESP funds almost always outweighs any OSAP reduction.
+Yes, but minimally for most families.
+RESP Educational Assistance Payments count as income for OSAP, but the first $3,000 of scholarship/RESP income is typically exempt, and the net benefit of RESP funds almost always outweighs any OSAP reduction.

 Is it too late to start an RESP for a child born in 2010?